agenium-scale/boost.simd/doc/section/tutorials/tutorial_neural.md

 @section neural-bench Performance

 Each code was run using a sample size of 16000000.
-The code was compiled using g++-6.0 using the compiler flag -msse2 and executed on using an Intel Xeon CPU E3-1240 v3 @ 3.40GHz.
+The code was compiled using g++-6.0 using the compiler flag -msse2 and executed on an Intel Xeon CPU E3-1240 v3 @ 3.40GHz.

 <table align=center width=100% class="table-striped table-bordered">
 <tr><th>Calculation         <th>Time (\f$\mu s\f$)